ubsicap/usfm/docs/identification/books.rst

 Book Identifiers
 ================
 This table lists all the standard 3-character book identifiers that can be entered after the \\id marker at the top of each USFM file.
-Some scripture editors like `ParaTExt <http://paratext.org>`_ may also include the number shown for each book in the filename for that book.
+Some scripture editors like `Paratext <http://paratext.org>`_ may also include the number shown for each book in the filename for that book.

 .. csv-table::
 	:header: "Number", "Identifier", "English Name", "Alternative name / Notes"